Amiredin/Github-profie-search/README.md

 * Any text editor

 Installing
  *   Go to Github.com

-* Search for tonnymuchui then navigate to the project github.
+* Search for Amiredin then navigate to the project github.

 * Then clone the project or fork it.